 Can you smoke roach weed?

 Named for one of nature's most reviled insects, roach weed may not sound very appealing.
 But it could have some redeeming qualities for the frugal cannabis consumer.
+Learn what roach weed is, the pros and cons of smoking roach weed, and how to dispose of your roaches and other smoking material without burning down a forest.

 What is roach weed?